 When I found out that my longtime mentor, Louise Hay, passed away last month I felt very sad and lonely.
 Even though I never met her in person, her voice and guided meditations saved me during many sleepless nights in my life.
 That’s why I thought, the best what I can do to continue her mission, is to share it.
 Here are my thoughts then, on her most important message: you are what you think.

 Let’s start from the beginning.
 What does it mean ‘to think’?
 According to the Cambridge Dictionary, “to think (v.) – to believe something or have an opinion or idea“.
-That suggests, that we actualy have something to say when it comes to thinking, that the ehoughts are not comig to us… When we look at the etymology of the word, it gives much more clues: “Old English þencan “imagine, conceive in the mind; consider, meditate, remember; intend, wish, desire” (past tense þohte, past participle geþoht), probably originally “cause to appear to oneself,” from Proto-Germanic *thankjan (source also of Old Frisian thinka, Old Saxon thenkian, Old High German denchen, German denken, Old Norse þekkja, Gothic þagkjan).”
+When we look at the etymology of the word, it gives much more clues: “Old English þencan imagine, conceive in the mind; intend, wish, desire” probably originally “cause to appear to oneself“.
+That definitely shows we are creators of the thoughts.
+That means we can control them or change if we wish to!

 So we think first about something and then this something makes us sad/happy, etc. Those feelings we feel, often turn into WORDS, when we complain, shout at someone or say a compliment.
 If the feeling or a thought are ‘strong’ enough, they will evoke an ACTION related to them – you are angry, so you will shut the door loudly or leave the room.
 If you repeat the actions often enough, they are very likely to become your HABITS.
 The sum of habits overtime becomes your CHARACTER – when you think about yourself I always get angry easily.
 Eventually, your character becomes your personality and your personality is who you are!